shalivan/shalivan.github.io/_posts/PSY/10-01-01-GameTheory.md

 # Strategies

+qualities that will help to win when need to cooperate:
+- Nice
+- Forgiving
+- Retaliatory (if oponent defect strike back immidietly) (can retaliate 9 of 10 times to reduce error)
+- Clear << with complicated program you cannot figure out their strategy.
+Tit for tat tend to be best. << without signal error  in simulation.  (when all players rational). most of life is not zero sum.
+- exploitive strategies in poker

+wazne ile rund. im mniej rund tym mniej kooperacji potrzebujesz!!!!!!

 #### Dominant strategy
 - best payoff no matter other players moves.
 ITS EXTENTION IS NASH EQQUILIBRIUM (and more)